ajdhefley/suite-slimmer-angular/README.md

 * afterAll
 * run

-No special configuration is required.
-As long as your tests are configured under Jest, they will run with suite-slimmer.
+No special configuration is required, as your existing Jest configuration will be utilized.
 Jasmine support is coming soon.

 ### Examples